MadeByRedPCat/Argument/README.md

 > [!IMPORTANT]
-> As of 06/02/24, Vendetta has been discontinued.
+> This is a modern-day continuation of Vendetta that fixes problems.

 # Vendetta
 A mod for Discord's mobile apps.